RaSan147/VoiceAI-Asuna/readme.md

 # Requirement:
 * Python 3.7 or higher
-* Works on Android Pydroid 3 😄 too (most develoment is done using this)
+* Works on Android Pydroid 3 😄 too (most development is done using this)

 # Common IO: (similar inputs may/will work too)